NWPU-903PR/m6Aexpress-1/README.md

 # Usage Example
 The following command code will show how to use this package and output m6A methylation regulated expression gene in excel files
-## In basic mode: pooled samples from one or multiple conditions together and identify m6A regulated expression gene in a specific context.
+## Basic mode: pooled samples from one or multiple conditions together and identify m6A regulated expression gene in a specific context.
 ### Input the RNA-seq data and MeRIP-seq data from BAM files.
 > f1 <- system.file("extdata", "IP1.bam", package="m6A-express")